 How do I get rid of really stubborn debris?

 Sometimes, washing your filter with a hosepipe isn’t enough.
 Dirt and debris can get stuck inside the pleats of the filter, negatively affecting the quality of your pool water.
-The most common debris you’ll find in your filter is silt, leaves, and fibers.
+The most common debris in your filter is silt, leaves, and fibers.

 If all else fails, you can always soak your cartridge filter in a large bucket of commercial filter cleaner for up to 10 hours.
 This way, you’re ensuring all debris is cleaned out.

 Cleaning your cartridge filter every 2 to 6 weeks should be a routine part of your pool maintenance and will ensure that your pool water quality is at a high standard.
 Follow my step-by-step guide, and you can expect clean water and a long-lasting filter.
-A consistent cleaning schedule will keep the cleaning process super easy and efficient, saving you money and time in the long run.
+A consistent cleaning schedule will make the cleaning process easy and efficient, saving you money and time in the long run.

 For more information on cartridge filters, check out my cartridge filter basics guide, how to solve common pool cartridge filter problems, and my picks for the best pool filter if you need some new recommendations.
 I also cover how to clean other types of pool filters in my main how to clean a pool filter guide.